r0stiars0/ppmedenhaag-website/content/english/event/idulfitri-1444.md

 <br/>

 * The Eid prayer and khutbah form a set, and will start at 9:00 am, so be on time, but keep the peace
-* Bring your own plastic bag for your shoes
+* Bring your own bag for your shoes
 * The entrance for the women is at the back of the mosque
 * All spaces on the ground floor are intended for women
 * The Al-Mu'minoen room is for women with small children